ICM Strategy in Tournament Poker: The Complete Guide

 GTO ICM strategy · Nick Petrangelo

-• Short stacks + chip leader: medium stack plays tight, high-card-oriented
+- Short stacks plus chip leader: medium stack plays tight, high-card-oriented.

-• Covering stack behind: tighter, high-card range.
-Short stacks behind: normal shape returns
+- Covering stack behind means tighter range.
+Short stacks behind means normal shape returns.

 Exploitative ICM strategy · Jonathan Jaffe

-• Expand with high cards + blockers vs weaker players, not low connectors — they still find hands to jam
+- Attack with high cards and blockers vs weaker players — low connectors look good but they find hands.

 Stage 6: The final table — structure, seat quality, and postflop ICM